An Indara Programme

 0

-Cross-team handovers run on email, with no service levels and no check that the handover landed.
+Work and accountability change hands between teams and capability areas with no service level and no check that the handover landed.

 @